01. Overview

 Radiation as Part of Multimodal Mesothelioma Therapy

-Physicians commonly prescribe radiation therapy as part of a multimodal treatment plan for mesothelioma.
-Multimodal treatment combines more than one form of mesothelioma treatment such as surgery, chemotherapy and radiation.
-Research shows multimodal therapy may lead to superior survival in mesothelioma patients.
+Doctors often combine radiation therapy with other types of treatment.
+This combination is called a multimodal treatment plan.
+Patients may have any combination of surgery, chemotherapy and radiation.
+Research shows multimodal therapy can lead to better survival in mesothelioma patients.

 Radiation may occur as a pre- or post-surgical therapy.
 In either case, radiation energy can damage or kill tumor cells.
 This may delay or prevent tumor spread after surgery.